tonda100/trainings/kubernetes/ingress/README.md

 You can try most of it with **DockerForMac** except [Let's Encrypt](https://letsencrypt.org/) part.

-Since it is all about routing trafic you need to setup my example domains `hostynskaosma.cz www.hostynskasoam.cz traefik.mydoamin.com` to your `/etc/hosts` or you cen just get inspired by yaml files.
+Since it is all about routing trafic you need to setup my example domains `hostynskaosma.cz www.hostynskasoam.cz traefik.mydoamin.com` to your `/etc/hosts` or you can just get inspired by yaml files.

 ## Install Tomcat